 Sullivan’s Island Beach and Lighthouse

-Following the coastline, you’ll run into what we can only call the most “unique” lighthouse we have ever seen.
-The boxy structure stands out amongst the low-lying coast.
+Following the coastline, we ran into what we can only call the most “unique” lighthouse we have ever seen.
+The boxy structure stood out amongst the low-lying coast.

 Fort Moultrie and Battery Jasper